SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Freeloaders

-By freeloaders I mean people who don't participate in the debsoc much, but want to join reimbursements.
+By freeloaders I mean people who don't participate in the debsoc much, yet want to join reimbursements.
 For quite a few years, the debsoc has tried to prevent freeloaders, but sometimes we've found it hard to say no to people.